hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Torcs does not aim to replace the official database statistical information.
 This information is much more comprehensive that what Torcs can provide.
 Nevertheless, Torcs can easily provide a wealth of information to a savvy developer (e.g in the application logs), who can start detecting and improving queries, without the help of any DBA.

-Torcs is local to the application instance and does not see the queries running in other instances or queries executed by other applications that may slow down the database for external causes.
+Torcs is local to the application instance and does not see the queries running in other instances or queries executed by other applications that may slow down the remote database for other application-unrelated causes.

 ## Enabling Torcs